-Install sediment control berms in locations where non-natives are to be treated.
-Following the successful treatment/ removal of non-native vegetation and installation erosion control berms, native plants will be installed.
+Install sediment control berms in locations where non-native plants are treated/ removed.
+Native plants will be planted following the successful treatment/ removal of non-native vegetation and installation erosion control berms.
 Native plants will be selected based on sun exposure, proximity to the stream, growth habit, and ability to withstand deer browsing.
-Plant restoration will occur in small sections to ensure establishment of planted areas prior to expanding restoration efforts to adjacent areas.
 Candidate native plant species may include those in Table 5 and 6.